 To Be a Tree (PreK) Through song and dance, children will gain an awareness of a tree’s structure and functions.
 Children will learn how each part of a tree plays a role in helping the trees function.
 Developmental components of this program include music, movement comparison, identifying parts, and interactive play.
 Program adapted from Project Learning Tree.
 (45 minutes)

-Falling for Leaves (suggested grades K-1) Fall is a perfect time to take a hike and enjoy the colors and multitude of leaves falling to the ground.
-During this program students are asked to use their observation skills to categorize leavers by shape and color.
-We’ll also share differences between deciduous and coniferous trees and how trees grow.
+Falling for Leaves ( K-1) Fall is a perfect time to take a hike and enjoy the colors and multitude of leaves falling to the ground.
+During this program, students are asked to use their observation skills to categorize leavers by shape and color.
+We’ll also share differences between deciduous and coniferous trees and discuss how trees grow.
 (45 minutes)

-Dirt Makers (suggested for grades 3-5) Roll over logs and meet vitally important members of the ecosystem—the decomposers!
+Dirt Makers (3-5) Roll over logs and meet vitally important members of the ecosystem—the decomposers!
 Learn more about the variety of critters whose job it is to transform decaying material into rich soil.
-A note taking or journaling component can easily be added by request for additional scientific observation.
+A note-taking or journaling component can easily be added by request for additional scientific observation.
 A worksheet activity is included to assist students on their endeavor.
 (1 hour)

-Orienteering (suggested for grades 6 and up) The Ransom Preserve near Charlevoix features the Conservancy Orienteering course.
+Orienteering (6-12) *Fall & Spring The Ransom Nature Preserve near Charlevoix features the Conservancy Orienteering course.
 Bring your class out to learn how to use a compass and explore this beautiful upland preserve with rolling hills and scenic vistas.
-Students enjoy the challenge of ‘bushwacking’ through the forest and the thrill of success when they find their mark.
-NOTE: During this program, your class will be divided into teams of 4 or 5 students and an adult leader should be available for each team.
-(1 1/2 – 2 hours) *This program requires pre-visit activities sent with the confirmation packet.
-A classroom visit by a Conservancy naturalist prior to your outing is also recommended.
-Eco
+Students enjoy the challenge of “bushwhacking” through forest and field and the thrill of success when they discover their route marker.